-Unfortunately, we do not know the size of the genome G. An inspection of the typical string graph reveals that most of the total lengths of all the edges is concentrated in a few rather large ones which are almost all likely to be single copy.
-So an effective bootstrap procedure is to compute the average arrival rate over all edges over a certain length, say 10 kb, and then compute the A-statistic for every edge using this estimate.
-One then considers every edge with an A-statistic over a threshold, say 17 (1-in-24 million chance of being wrong), to be single copy.
+Unfortunately, we do not know the size of the genome G. An inspection of the typical string graph reveals that most of the total length of all the edges is concentrated in a few rather large ones which are almost all likely to be single copy.
+So an effective bootstrap procedure is to compute the average arrival rate over all edges over a certain length, say 10Kbp, and then compute the A-statistic for every edge using this estimate.
+One then considers every edge with an A-statistic over a threshold, say 17 (1-in-24million chance of being wrong), to be single copy.
 One can then re-estimate the average arrival rate over this subset of edges and then reapply the statistic until convergence or a fixed number of times.
-We find that just one iteration suffices to yield an estimate of G that is typically accurate to within 1% of the sampled genome's true size.
+We find one turn suffices to yield an estimate of G that is typically accurate to within 1% of the sampled genome's true size.

-Using the A-statistic, we identify every edge of the string graph that is with extremely high probability a single copy edge, and label it an (=1)-edge.
-Of the remaining edges, observe that those that are composite and have an interior vertex must be traversed at least once if the read(s) corresponding to the interior vertex(ices) are to take part in the reconstruction of the genome.
-Since every read was presumably sampled from the genome, we conclude that every such edge must be used at least once and we label it a ( $\geq 1$ -edge.
-All other edges, those that do not have interior vertices, do not have to be in a solution path and are labelled ( $\geq 0$ )-edges.
+Using the A-statistic, we have, with very high probability, labeled every single copy edge of the string graph.
+Further observe that every composite edge that has an interior vertex must be traversed at least once if the read(s) corresponding to the interior vertex(ices) are to take part in the reconstruction of the genome.
+Since every read was presumably sampled from the genome, we know that every such edge must be used once.
+All other edges, those that do not have interior vertices, may be ignored if desired.

-In summary, we have estimated the size of the genome and now have a string graph graph in which every edge has a lower and possibly an upper bound on the number of times it must be traversed in a reconstruction.
-Specifically, there are three cases: (1) the edge must be traversed = 1 time, (2) the edge must be traversed $\geq 1$ time or (3) the edge must be traversed $\geq 0$ times.
+In summary, we have estimated the size of the genome and now have a string graph graph in which every edge has a lower and possibly upper bound on the number of times it must be traversed in a reconstruction.
+Specifically there are three cases: (a) the edge must be traversed = 1 times, (b) the edge must be traversed $\geq 1$ times, or (c) the edge must be traversed $\geq 0$ times.